 Dear Zoe,

 you won’t believe what has happened to me.
 I got an email.
-It said that I’m have been selected to compete in a series of African road rallies.
+It said that I have been selected to compete in a series of African road rallies.
 First I was shocked because I never thought in my life that I would get an email like this and I wasn't sure if I should really go along with it, but my dad said I could do that.
 That's why I went along with it.

-First of all, I had to look for a way.
+First of all, I had to look for a route .
 It was two possible.
-One was speed race and the other was rough road race.
-I chose rough race.
-I chose the longer way because it’s safe and it will test my skill, stamina and nerves.
+One was a speed race and the other was a rough road race.
+I chose the rough race.
+I chose the longer way because it was safe and it will test my skill, stamina and nerves.
 Next, I can choose a car.
-I chose Japanese Nissan because I think Japanese Nissan is better than British Land Rover.
-The car is red paint with grey trim.
-After that I choose again a way.
+I chose a Japanese Nissan because I think the Japanese Nissan is better than a British Land Rover.
+The car is painted red with grey trim.
+After that I choose a route again.
 The longer valley route or the rough ride through the hill country.
-I chose longer valley route.
+I chose the longer valley route.
 This is much shorter than the route through the valley.
-When I arrived in major river crossing, I noticed that I'm the only one who came in this way.
+When I arrived at a major river crossing, I noticed that I was the only one who came in this way.
 After, I take time to grease because I thought it would be better to grease the hubs and axles and ball joints.
 When I inspect the grease oozing from the hubs, I see a skull.
 I didn't waste a lot of time because I didn't want.
 So, I drove on.
-When the petrol was empty, we wanted to put petrol.
+When the petrol tank was empty, we wanted to put in petrol.
 Then we found gold.
 I was so happy.
 That's why I quit the race and hunt for more gold.
 With this gold I bought a villa and start my own service of races called gold and feven.

-All the best
+All the best,

 Azra